Spirit of Antarctica

 As we commence the Drake Passage crossing, we make the most of our time getting comfortable with the motions of the sea.
 Our expedition team prepare you for our first landing with important wildlife guidelines and biosecurity procedures and start our lecture program to help you learn more about Antarctica’s history, wildlife and environment.

-Our wildlife experiences begin as we enjoy watching and photographing the many seabirds, including majestic albatrosses and giant petrels following in our wake.
-They rise and fall skilfully, using air currents created by the ship to gain momentum.
+Our wildlife experiences begin as we enjoy watching and photographing the many seabirds, including majestic albatrosses and giant petrels following our vessel.
+On sea days, you may can enjoy the facilities on board the vessel including the gym, wellness centre or the relaxing in one of the observation lounges.

 Day 5-9